 A shoe grown using microbial weaving

-For her master’s work at Imperial College London, designer and researcher Jen Keane grew the upper of a shoe in a single piece, using a new form of ‘microbial weaving’.
+For her master’s work at Central Saint Martins, University of the Arts London, designer and researcher Jen Keane grew the upper of a shoe in a single piece, using a new form of ‘microbial weaving’.

 For her project, aptly called ‘This is grown’, Keane uses the k. rhaeticus bacteria.
 This type of bacteria is best known for the part they play in the making of kombucha tea.